 Take a minimalist approach, while we love something new take a moment to see what it's made of and what it comes packaged in.
 It's fun to unpack new items but have you noticed what you're left with as a result of this?
 Usually a bin full of plastic or styrofoam.
 What you can do;

-1. Buy secondhand - search Facebook Marketplace, Op shops or antique stores.
+9. Buy secondhand: Search Facebook Marketplace, Op shops or antique stores.

 Other great starting places to going plastic free are;

-- Grocery shopping - do not use the plastic fruit & veg bags, take your own or simply don't use one.
+- Grocery shopping - avoid the plastic fruit and veg bags, take your own or simply don't use one.
 They will only be in them for a short-time and end up in the bin anyway!

 - Take your own containers to the butcher or deli for your cold meats to help avoid the plastic in which they are wrapped or stored in.

-- Create your own travel set for your car which can have things like a KeepCup, Thermo Water Bottle & Cutlery Set.
+- Create your own travel set for your car which can have things like a KeepCup and Cutlery Set.
 This way you always have it on hand for when you're out and about.

 You may feel your small changes aren't changing the world, but they are.
 The smallest action or change can impact significantly regardless of what it is.